Gorakhpur Airport: Air Force Station Gorakhpur

 The airport is one of the bases of the Indian Armed Forces (IAF), which operates under Central Air Command of the Indian Air Force.
 IAF operates No. 16 Squadron IAF, No. 27 Squadron IAF and No. 105 Helicopter Unit from here.
 These squadrons have regular military exercises; other than this, they actively take part in rescue operations.
 SEPECAT Jaguar aircraft and Mil Mi-17 helicopters are based here.

+According to a May 2024 report, the air base is being upgraded for the joint deployment of MQ-9B drones of Indian Army and Indian Air Force along with Sarsawa AFS.

 Infrastructure

 The airport has one runway, designated 11/29, and has dimensions of 9000 × 150 ft.
 The existing terminal can handle 200 passengers in peak hours, and has an area of 23,500 sq.ft.

 On 28 March 2021, the Chief Minister of Uttar Pradesh, Yogi Adityanath laid the foundation stone for the extension of the existing terminal building at a cost of ₹26.87 crore, which will be spread in an area of 3,440 sq.m.
 Equipped with two conveyor belts in the arrival hall, 10 check-in-counters, escalators, lifts, restaurant and an additional security holding area in the first floor, the extended terminal building will be able to handle the 200 passengers during peak hours.